fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricPartitionDataLoss.md

 ```

 ### -TimeoutSec
-Specifies the time-out period, in seconds, for the operation.
+Specifies the time-out period, in seconds, for the fault.

 ```yaml
 Type: Int32